Must-see TV: How streaming content is dominating the fall TV season

 Meanwhile, the top shows for ABC are Bachelor in Paradise and Grey’s Anatomy, both of which have been around for ages.
 Saturday Night Live (47 seasons) and The Voice (21 seasons) win for NBC.
 There are some slightly newer broadcast shows getting talked about, such as The Masked Singer and 9-1-1, which are the top engagement drivers for Fox, and Supergirl continues to capture attention for The CW.
 Still, the engagement for linear programming in its first season pales in comparison to that of their streaming counterparts.

 No bones about it: ‘Squid Game’ is this fall’s winner

 Shortly after its premiere, Squid Game became an entertainment sensation, officially claiming the title of Netflix’s biggest series launch of all-time.
 In comparing premiere week performance across all Netflix titles, Squid Game brought in the biggest net new audience for the streamer (engaged audience lift of 1.4%), surpassing Chilling Adventures of Sabrina (1.1% lift), The Kissing Booth 2 (0.6% lift), Bridgerton (0.5% lift) and When They See Us (0.5% lift).

 Netflix has cited a focus on non-English language titles as part of its global content strategy.
 Earlier this year, it announced an investment of $500M in Korean originals, and the platform has seen success with other foreign-lagnauge series such as Lupin and Money Heist.
 You can see in the graph below just how much Squid Game has outpaced the buzz surrounding Bridgerton, which previously held the trophy of Netflix’s biggest launch.

 Even more interesting is who the show appeals to.
-We dug into the Content Analytics for this audience and uncovered several notable trends.
+We dug into the data for this audience and uncovered several notable trends.